codevideo/pontificator/README.md

 Generate studio quality dictated audio files from books, articles, and blog posts.

+See an example of a dictated blog post [on one of Chris's blog posts](https://chrisfrew.in/blog/blazor-on-netlify-with-environment-variables/).

 ## Prerequisites

 If you are fine with using the built in text-to-speech software, you can skip this section.
 If you want to use a payed text-to-speech software, you will need to set up an account and get an API key.
 We currently support the following vendors: